 Much like Forest River, Jayco has been talked about among RVers for some time.
 This brand seems to often focus on durability, advertising special sturdy RV frames.
 They use a lot of custom woodworking, and they make Class Cs to last a lifetime!

-What Should I Consider in a Class C RV for my Family of Five?
+What Should I Consider In A Class C RV For My Family Of Five?

-Floor Plans Built for Five
+Floor Plans Built For Five

 While Class C layouts and floor plans aren’t reinventing the RV wheel here, your overall floor plan should be a huge consideration for you.
 A properly chosen floor plan will be what makes your family of five comfortable, no matter how long your rig is!

-Your floor plan will affect your bed layouts, bathroom set up, and more.
+Your floor plan will affect your bed layouts, bathroom setup, and more.
 For example, choosing a Class C with a separate shower area may be smart if there are five of you staying inside the rig.
 Having the sink and toilet separate can be a lifesaver for busy families!

-There are also floor plans that involve stairs or other potentially dangerous setups for any young children.
+There are also floor plans that involve stairs or other potentially dangerous setups for young children.
 You may not be looking for a Class C rig with too many nooks and crannies in case you have curious little ones!
 It may be tough to determine your needs right away, so I always recommend touring many different options if you’re able.

 At the very least, look at a rig’s various floor plans on the company’s website so that you can see all your possibilities!
-They even have 360 degree video tours now.
+They even have 360-degree video tours now to make things ultra-easy.

-Murphy beds are already quite popular in RVs and while it isn’t cheap it is possible to have them installed.
-Air mattresses can be amazing too and if you grab a heavy-duty air mattress there’s no problem having an adult couple share it which can free up a lot of space.
 Air mattresses have come a long way since I last used one and there are even options with an 800-pound weight capacity which means kids can play on them without much worry.
-Still, we’re going to focus on RVs with a full 5 person floor plan for this article but I wanted to mention some of the more creative options.
+Still, we’re going to focus on RVs with a full 5-person floor plan for this article, but I wanted to mention some of the more creative options.

-Length of the RV Can Mean More Space
+Length Of The RV Can Mean More Space

-While all Class C’s are built on a truck or van chassis, length is an important consideration for you while you’re shopping around for a Class C that can fit the entire family.
+While all Class Cs are built on a truck or van chassis, length is an important consideration for you while you’re shopping around for a Class C that can fit the entire family.
 The length of your Class C makes a difference in your overall living space and layout, and you may not want to drive around in something too big for too long.

-The main thing for you to consider when it comes to length in Class C’s is the same thing you have to consider for any longer rig: where are you planning on taking it?
+The main thing for you to consider when it comes to length in Class Cs is the same thing you have to consider for any longer rig: where are you planning on taking it?
 Many campgrounds and campsites have length limits; some RV parks do too.

 If you’re planning on hitting the road with few plans, I always think it’s smart to err on the side of caution when it comes to the length of your rig.
 The last thing you need is to pull into a campground that can’t accommodate the length of your Class C!
 However, most locations can handle 20-30 foot rigs.